PrivateSky/tutorial-workspace/README.md

 # tutorial-workspace

-tutorial-workspace is a basic workspace based on [template-workplace](https://github.com/PrivateSky/template-workspace) and fullfiled with the [ssapp-minimal-app](https://github.com/PrivateSky/ssapp-minimal-app) todo application and the [profile-ssapp-prototype](https://github.com/PrivateSky/profile-ssapp-prototype) .
+tutorial-workspace is a basic workspace based on [template-workplace](https://github.com/PrivateSky/template-workspace) and contains the following applications:
+* a simple **todo** application - A simple todo application.
+Included from [ssapp-minimal-app](https://github.com/PrivateSky/ssapp-minimal-app)
+* a **profile** application - An application that display the "profile" of an user.
+Included from [profile-ssapp-prototype](https://github.com/PrivateSky/profile-ssapp-prototype)
+* a simple **"Hello World!
+DSU"** - a small tutorial aiming to show how you can use DSU to save and load data.

+**Notes**:
+* A _workspace_ is a project with many other libraries and configuration loaded.
+* An _included_ application means that the original code is in a separate repo but got included here (either by hard copy or brought in by git's clone commands)

 ## Prerequisites